Caradrina meralis (Morrison, 1875)

 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

 Caradrina meralis is most likely to be confused with Caradrina montana in our region.
-It can be identified by its uniformly black-filled orbicular and reniform spots, gray and non-uniform in C. montana.
+C. meralis can be identified by its uniformly black-filled orbicular and reniform spots, which are gray and non-uniform in C. montana.
 The distal forewing of C. meralis is gray from the subterminal area to the margin, while that of C. montana has a pale subterminal space with a red-brown shade preceding the subterminal line.
 The margin of the hindwing is broadly shaded with gray in C. meralis, entirely white or minimally shaded with gray in C. montana.

 This species is common to abundant in moist, open grasslands and oak woodlands at low elevations west of the Cascades, and in open forests, clear-cuts, and meadows of the Coast Range, Cascades, and Rocky Mountains.
 It is particularly abundant in open ponderosa pine forests at middle elevations along the east slope of the Cascades and in the Rocky Mountain region.

 Caradrina meralis occurs most commonly in the foothill regions between mountains and open steppe in the Pacific Northwest, such as the periphery of the Columbia Basin in Washington.
 It also occurs in south-central British Columbia, across southern Oregon, and in southern Idaho.
 Its range is more limited west of the Cascades than to the east.
 It has been found in the Olympic Mountain rain shadow in the Gulf of Georgia in Washington and southwestern British Columbia.
 It is also widespread in western Oregon from the Willamette Valley south to the Siskiyou Mountains.